 - Land: Not depreciable (land doesn't wear out)

 The One Big Beautiful Bill Act (OBBBA), signed July 4, 2025, restored 100% bonus depreciation for qualifying property acquired and placed in service after January 19, 2025.
 This means certain improvements and personal property (appliances, flooring, HVAC components) can be fully deducted in year one instead of depreciated over multiple years.
+Before the OBBBA, bonus depreciation had phased down to 40% for 2025.
+Now it's back to 100%.

 Depreciation Recapture